arm-developer-tools/windowsperf/wperf/README.md

 Timeline file contains header with few counting setting values (these will increase in the future), and rows with column oriented values.
 These specify cores, events and metrics counted and computed during timeline pass:

-#### Specify timeline CSV output file name with --output command line option
+#### Specify timeline CSV output file name with --output-csv command line option

-Support for `--output` command line in timeline (`-t`) is as follows:
+Support for `--output-csv` command line in timeline (`-t`) is as follows:

 Previously users had to specify `-v` (verbose mode on) with `-t` (timeline command line option) to retrieve from the console name of the timeline CSV file.
-Now users can also specify timeline output file name with `--output <FILENAME>` command line option, where `<FILENAME>` is template string for timeline CSV file.
+Now users can also specify timeline output file name with `--output-csv <FILENAME>` command line option, where `<FILENAME>` is template string for timeline CSV file.

 User can specify in `<FILENAME>` few placeholders which can improve timeline file name:
 * `{timestamp}` to add the current timestamp to the output file name.
 E.g. `2023_09_21_09_42_59` for 21st of September 2023, time: 09:42:59.